 There are lots of Apple Music DRM removal tools that can help you get DRM-free Apple Music with ease.
 I have rounded up the most useful ones and you can have a quick look at them here:

-Most Efficient and Easy to Use: Use TuneFab Apple Music Converter - a versatile DRM-stripping software, which is capable of converting streaming Apple Music songs to DRM-free MP3, M4A, or other formats with almost CD quality.
+Most Efficient and Easy to Use: Use TuneFab Apple Music Converter.
+It is a versatile DRM-stripping software, which is capable of decrypting DRM and converting streaming Apple Music songs to DRM-free MP3, M4A, or other formats with almost CD quality.